ssd-codegen/ssd/README.md

       --typemap <TYPEMAP>
           A file containing type mappings.

-          If a file with the same name as the script file, but with the extension tym, it will be used automatically. e.g.: If there is a file
-          `/generator/script.rhai` and a corresponding `/generator/script.tym`, it will get used automatically.
+          If a file with the same name as the script file, but with the extension tym, it will be used automatically. e.g.: If there is a file `/generator/script.rhai` and a corresponding `/generator/script.tym`, it will get used automatically.

+  -r, --raw
+          use raw data file as input instead of the scd data format

   -o, --out <OUT>
           The file which should get written with the output from the generator

   -h, --help
-          Print help information (use `-h` for a summary)
+          Print help (see a summary with '-h')
 ```

 #### Handlebars